 Drain the lentils then add them into the veggie mix together with the refried beans.

-Drain the remaining beans and place them in the food processor, puts them several times until the beans are all roughly chopped.
+Drain the remaining beans and place them in the food processor, pulse them several times until the beans are all roughly chopped.

 Add these beans to the rest of the veggie mix.